 This is one of the most fun places to learn CSS for free.

 🍬 30.
 Flexbox Zombies

 This application sets the new standard for learning CSS.
-Ridiculously unforgettable, Flexbox Zombies presents zombie survival challenges that force you to learn CSS Flexbox like your life depends on it.
+Ridiculously unforgettable, Flexbox Zombies presents zombie survival challenges that force you to learn CSS Flexbox like your life depends on it… for free.

 Created by Dave Geddes, Flexbox Zombies joins Grid Critters and Service Workies in his trio of gamified learning environments.